adonisjs/v6-docs/content/docs/concepts/container_services.md

+---
+summary: Learn about container services and how they help in keeping your codebase clean and testable.
+---

 # Container services

 As we discussed in the [IoC container guide](dependency_injection#container-bindings), the container bindings are one of the primary reasons for the IoC container to exists in AdonisJS.